Commit-Boost/commit-boost-client/docs/docs/get_started/troubleshooting.md

 Modules that need proposer commitments (proxy key generation, signature requests) get connection refused
 ```

 **Diagnosis:** Start with the signer log.
-A `cannot load keys` or `invalid keystore` error at the top means all downstream failures are consequences.
+A key loading error at the top (e.g. `failed reading proxy dir: ...` or a keystore parse failure) means all downstream failures are consequences.
 Fix the key loading, then restart.

 ### Scenario 2: Config file becomes stale after a restart